Rochester Institute of Technology, Rochester, New York

 Whatnot

-Iconic radio personality Jean Shepherd with Reporter writer Dean Dexter, Fall 1968, Rochester Institute of Technology, Rochester, New York.
+Iconic radio personality Jean Shepherd with Reporter writer Dean Dexter, November 1967, Rochester Institute of Technology, Rochester, New York.
 Shepherd is eyeing an article of his, published in that month's Playboy magazine, which made him an even bigger hero to the over-serious young scribbler.
 Shepherd was gracious enough to autograph the copy with a personal inscription, but Dexter later lost it when he weeded out his collections.

 ________________________________________________________